cyKamau/alx-low_level_programming/0x01-variables_if_else_while/README.md

 #!/bin/bash
-a program that prints all possible different combinations of two digits
+a program that prints all possible different combinations of two digit